LoopringSecondary/relay-cluster/docs/deploy/deploy_index.md

 Provides a web interface to assist in viewing and editing kafka for easy system administration

-### Monitoring and alerting
+## Monitoring and alerting(optional)
 * [cloudwatch](cloudwatch.md)

-Cloudwatch can report indicators and configure related rules for alarms
+Cloudwatch can report indicators and configure related rules for alarm s
 * [SNS](sns.md)

-Sns is an aws notification service.
-You can access the SNS API for direct system notifications.
-The notifications include an SMS and an email.
-It is convenient to insert this notification service into the key business logic of the system, so that the operation and maintenance personnel can find the fault point in time.
+Sns is aws notification service.
+You can access the SNS service by API for trigger notifications, notification type includes email, SMS and so on.
+It is convenient to enable this abilibity for key logic monitor or system failure alarm.